pyaiot/riot-firmwares/README.md

   [TSL2561](http://ams.com/eng/Products/Light-Sensors/Ambient-Light-Sensors/TSL2561/TSL2560-TSL2561-Datasheet)
   sensor.
 The firmware is built for a SAMR21 Xplained Pro board.

-The firmwares source code are based on [RIOT](https://github.com/RIOT-OS/RIOT).
+The firmwares source codes are based on [RIOT](https://github.com/RIOT-OS/RIOT).

 ### Initializing the repository: